kimjoaoun/geocodebr/README.md

 Python port of the [geocodebr](https://github.com/ipea/geocodebr) R package - A geocoding library for Brazilian addresses using CNEFE data.

+> **Note**: This library is experimental and was translated from R to Python using AI assistance.
+It is not actively maintained and should be used with caution in production environments.

 ## Overview

 PyGeocodeBR provides high-quality geocoding for Brazilian addresses using data from the National Address File for Statistical Purposes (CNEFE) maintained by IBGE.
 This Python implementation offers the same functionality as the original R package with optimized performance using DuckDB and Arrow.